-Class Hours: 3 Lecture CAN ENGL 2, CAN ENGL SEQ A2.
-Prerequisite: ENG 51A or equivalent.
+Class Hours: 3 Lecture CAN ENGL 2, CAN ENGL SEQ A2

 English 1A is a transfer-level theory and practice in reading and composition.
 The reading and writing include exposition and argumentation in rhetorical patterns such as narration, description, comparison/contrast, etc., or combination of such patterns.
 At least one written research project is included--one ten-page term paper or two five-page research papers--to provide training in bibliographical techniques and the use of library facilities.
 (AA, CSU, UC)